-Now, I suppose most of this blog’s readers are familiar with who Philip Rosedale is.
+Now, I suppose most of this blog’s readers are familiar with Philip Rosedale.
 If you don’t know about his career and background, here’s a very short bio.
 Back in 1995, he developed an innovative video conferencing application named FreeVue, which was acquired by RealNetworks; in 1996, he became Vice President and CTO at RealNetworks, to part ways with the company in 1997.
 In 1999, he founded Linden Lab, which, as we all know, is the company that develops and markets Second Life.
 He stepped down from his position as CEO on March 14th, 2008 and became Chairman of the Board of Directors.
 In June 2010, he became interim CEO and left that position again in October of the same year.
 On April 16th, 2013, he started developing a new virtual world platform named High Fidelity.
 For more detailed information, please check Wikipedia’s articles on him and Linden Lab.

 As I mentioned earlier in this post, I didn’t expect Mr. Rosedale’s keynote at SVVR to be all that different from the one he gave at VWBPE 2014.
 Still, there are some subjects on which my point of view differs significantly from his.